XPeng P7. Source: Flickr

 Apart from Tesla, other strong players in the electric vehicle (EV) space include Chinese companies such as Nio (NYSE:NIO), Xpeng (NYSE:XPEV) and Li Auto (NASDAQ:LI).

-Among the Chinese EV players, Nio was the largest with a market cap of $35 billion USD as of April 2022.
+Among the Chinese EV players, Li Auto was the largest with a market cap of $35 billion USD as of July 2023.

 As such, their respective market cap was only a fraction of what Tesla’s stock was traded.

-For your information, Tesla’s market cap was valued at more than $1 trillion USD as of April 2022.
+For your information, Tesla’s market cap was valued at nearly $900 billion USD as of July 2023.

 While most Chinese EV stocks have been beaten down, that does not necessarily mean that they will not rise again in the foreseeable future and they probably will, given their popularity in the EV space.

-Therefore, in this article, we are going to look at and compare several margins of these EV players, including that of Tesla and Chinese EV companies, to see which one of them makes better profits and therefore, warrants a buy in terms of the stocks.
+Therefore, in this article, we are going to look at and compare the margins of these EV players, including that of Tesla and Chinese EV companies, to see how they have been doing with respect to each other.

-The margins that we are going to look at here include the gross margin, vehicle margin, operating and net profit margins.
+The margins that we are going to look at include the gross margin, vehicle margin, operating, and net profit margins.

-Without further ado, let’s start with the topics below!
+Without further ado, let’s start out with the topics below!

 1. Gross Margin